2600hz/kazoo/doc/installation.md

 ### Configure Kazoo / RabbitMQ

 We will now create 2 zones, one for each Kazoo server.
-Edit the zone, whistle_apps, and ecallmgr sections of /etc/kazoo/config.ini to look like the following:
+Edit the zone, kazoo_apps, and ecallmgr sections of /etc/kazoo/config.ini to look like the following:
 ```
 [zone]
 name = "c1_zone1"